WHO WE ARE

 - Building Resiliency, Trauma Relief & Psychosocial Activities

-Our virtual learning platforms compliment the traditional ToT and YD workshops that we implement through on-site participatory learning seminars combined with practical sports-based education activities.
+Our virtual learning platforms compliment the traditional face-to-face workshops that we implement through on-site participatory learning seminars combined with practical sports-based education activities.
 With a key focus on gender equality, diversity and inclusion, our programs aim to develop the capacity of adult teacher and community member groups to become ASA Foundation master trainers with the ability to deliver sustainable education program activities that empower male and female youth beneficiaries.

 HOW WE MONITOR & EVALUATE

 Using a Pilot, Learn & Grow Approach that involves action research of observing, learning, reflecting and growing through participatory group processes, ASA Foundation project modification occurs frequently based on engagement, feedback and outcomes from our stakeholders.
 Furthermore, we develop Theory of Change (ToC) frameworks that identify key elements contributing to achieving project outcomes and impact.
-These key ToC steps are then analysed and reported through our Pilot, Learn & Grow Approach that is embedded throughout the project implementation stage.
+These key ToC steps are then analysed and reported through our Pilot, Learn & Grow Approach that is embedded throughout the project implementation stages.

 HOW WE GUARANTEE SUSTAINABILITY

-Furthermore, we continue conducting non-funded mentoring together with M&E activities beyond program completion dates by setting up long-term beneficiary social media tracking forums, regular virtual meetings and periodic on-site visits.
+We continue conducting non-funded mentoring together with M&E activities beyond program completion dates by setting up long-term beneficiary social media tracking forums, regular virtual meetings and periodic on-site visits.
 All project implementation costs are covered through ASA Foundation internal (ASA Group) fund-raising initiatives.